 If you have any questions about certain ND filters feel free to ask in the comments below!

-As always, be sure to RATE this post so more people can see it and SHARE it with anyone you think might find this useful!
+As always, be sure to share this post with anyone you think might find this useful!